Roggenkamp, Martin

 unsurpassed in this hemisphere.

-All Pictures taken at Mr. M. ROGGENKAP’S Galleries warranted not to fade
+All Pictures taken at Mr. M. ROGGENKAMP’S Galleries warranted not to fade

 either by light or age.
 Children of any age taken on bright days from